gama-platform/gama-platform.github.io/website/versioned_docs/version-1.8.2-RC2/OperatorsSZ.md

 #### Result:
 Build a wizard and return the values enter by the user as a map of map ["title page 1"::["var1"::1,"var2"::2]].
 Takes a string, a list of calls to the `wizard_page()` operator.
 The first string is used to specify the title.
 The list is to specify the wizard pages.
 Build a wizard and return the values enter by the user as a map of map ["title page 1"::["var1"::1,"var2"::2]].
 Takes a string, an action and a list of calls to the `wizard_page()` operator.
 The first string is used to specify the title.
 The action to describe when the wizard is supposed to be finished.
-A classic way of defining the action is bool eval_finish(map&lt;string,map> input_map) {return input_map["page1"]["file"] != nil;}.
+A classic way of defining the action is bool eval_finish(map&lt;string,map> input_map) &#123;return input_map["page1"]["file"] != nil;}.
 The list is to specify the wizard pages.

 #### Examples:
 ```